SkyflowFoundry/migration_scripts/README.md

 Use this script to create a vault with the source vault schema in the target account.
 It accepts both `source_vault_id` and `config_file` file to fetch the schema. `config_file` takes the priority over `source_vault_id`.

-Note: Please note that if all values are provided `config_file` will take the priority and rest of the paramaters will be ignored.
-Likewise if migrate_all_connections is checked, `connection_ids` parameter will be ignored.
+Note: Please note that if all values are provided `config_file` will take the priority and rest of the parameters will be ignored.

 ##### Parameters:
 - **`source_and_target_env`**: Source and Target Env's